CallanHP/oci_gen_ai_tool_decorators/README.md

 # Tool Decorators for OCI Generative AI

-A super simple utility for simplifying generating tool definitions for the OCI Generative AI service.
+A super simple utility for simplifying generating tool interactions for the OCI Generative AI service.

 ## Basic Usage